dhall-lang/dhall-lang/standard/semantics.md

 ## Summary

-Dhall's type system is System Fω implemented using a pure type system.
+Dhall's type system is similar to CCω extended with one impredicative universe, implemented using a pure type system.
 Type abstraction and type application are explicit and not inferred.
 Dhall also supports additional built-in functions, operators, and constants for efficiency.

 Dhall also supports referencing shadowed variables through the use of DeBruijn indices.
 This document spells out in detail how to implement these